-Avoiding The Slippery Slope In Private Practice: Managing Complex Ethical Issues, course #3489 is approved by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program to be offered by Leslie S. Tsukroff, MSW, LCSW as an individual course.
-Individual courses, not providers, are approved at the course level.
-State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
-ACE course approval period: from 02/12/2021 to 02/12/2023.
+Avoiding The Slippery Slope In Private Practice: Managing Complex Ethical Issues, course #4856 is approved by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program to be offered by Leslie S. Tsukroff, Inc. as an individual course.
+Regulatory boards are the final authority on courses accepted for continuing education credit.
+ACE course approval period: 03/16/2023 - 03/16/2025.

 Social workers completing this course receive 5 ethics continuing education credits.